IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

-Once this type is defined, we can tell QuickCheck what code to run for a given contract by filling in the :hsobj:`Plutus.Contract.Test.ContractModel.initialInstances`, :hsobj:`Plutus.Contract.Test.ContractModel.instanceWallet`, and :hsobj:`Plutus.Contract.Test.ContractModel.instanceContract` fields of the ``ContractModel`` class:
+Once this type is defined, we can tell QuickCheck what code to run for a given contract by filling in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.initialInstances`, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.instanceWallet`, and :hsobj:`Plutus.Contract.Test.ContractModel.Interface.instanceContract` fields of the ``ContractModel`` class:

 .. literalinclude:: GameModel.hs